Roger the Wrasse and the itchy fishes!

-I am SO EXCITED to add to my series of ocean science stories for children with “Roger the wrasse and the itchy fishes”, written and illustrated by Dr Suzie Starfish and published by Little Pink Dog Books.
-This is the third in my series of ocean stories to ‘draw attention’ to the importance of our oceans and the amazing creatures and their FIN-tastic features!
-As storytelling helps to engage, excite, educate and empower children this story illustrates diversity on the reef, the role of reef cleaning stations and the special roles and relationships animals have under the sea.
+I am SO EXCITED to add to my series of ocean science stories for children with “Roger the Wrasse and the itchy fishes”, written and illustrated by Dr Suzie Starfish and published by Little Pink Dog Books.
+This is the third in my series of ocean stories for children.
+This story draws attention to the importance of biodiversity on the reef and illustrates the special roles and relationships animals have under the sea, on reef cleaning stations.
+Showing you are never too small to make a BIG difference!

 The story behind the story of Cleaning Stations

-The story of “Roger the Wrasse” was inspired by the real-life and amazing role of cleaner fish and cleaner shrimp who literally clean itchy fishes on the reef.
-Cleaning stations appear on reefs where fish, sea turtles and other marine animals gather together to be cleaned, by some of the smallest creatures in the ocean (as you can ‘sea’ from the photos)!
-The cleaners, like Roger the wrasse, remove parasites and dead skill cells and bacteria from the gills, flesh and mouths of fish, manta rays, turtles and even sharks!
+The story of “Roger the Wrasse” was inspired by the real-life and amazing role of cleaner fish who literally clean itchy fishes on the reef.
+And I have been lucky enough to ‘sea’ Roger the Wrasse cleaning BIG fish on Lady Elliot Island!
+Cleaning stations appear on coral reefs where fish, sea turtles and other marine animals gather together to be cleaned, by some of the smallest creatures in the ocean (as you can ‘sea’ from the photos)!
+The cleaners, like Roger the Wrasse, remove parasites and dead skill cells and bacteria from the gills, flesh and mouths of fish, manta rays, turtles and even sharks!
 This is a VERY special relationship as cleaner fish provide a cleaning service to their ‘clients’ and in return the cleaners get a full stomach.

 I am forever fascinated by the amazing creatures we have in the ocean and the incredible features they have to do their important ‘jobs’.
 I wanted to showcase this as a story as it provides a great example of mutualism in nature where two organisms of different species are in a relationship in which BOTH benefit.